This area of our website is dedicated to helping parents and carers support students to achieve their potential.

 Power-point presentations from the Year 10 and 11 Information Evenings can be found under the Parents tab in the ‘Resources from meetings section

 You and your child may currently be considering what GCSE subjects they should take next year.
 The DfE have produced a leaflet on how to help your child make the best GCSE choices.
-Click here for further information about Ebacc.
+Click here (MISSING FILE) for further information about Ebacc.

 Understanding the new 9 to 1 GCSE grading scale